-I have always been fascinated in buying shares.
+I have always been fascinated by buying shares.
 Throughout my life, I have made a passion out of learning the art of finding good stocks to buy.
 As with any money making business, the journey has never been easy.

 Since the day that I understood the importance of money, I always observed how people made money in the stock market.
 I recalled when I was doing my A-Levels, I managed to accumulate $ 1000 out of my dad’s allowance for my studies.
-Foolishly, I invested into a mutual fund recommended by my college friend.
+Foolishly, I invested in a mutual fund recommended by my college friend.
 10 years later, the mutual fund lost around $ 600 of my dad’s hard earned money.

 However, as I entered the workforce and now, the share still amazes me.
-By learning to make some money via investing, I also learnt about the fundamentals that make a good company.
+By learning to make some money via investing, I also learned about the fundamentals that make a good company.
 I picked up investing from reading and from my clients who also love investing in stocks.
 In fact, when I followed the “investing formula”, I was mostly making money.
 Things turned south when I become greedy and started speculating.
 Here are some of the traits I looked for when choosing good stocks:

 1. Good Dividend